 It’s a well-known rule that using lighter colours will help a small room look bigger, so apply that to your picking the right tile size for a small bathroom, too.
 Choosing lighter colours, such as white or cream, for your bathroom tiles will help reflect more light than darker colours would.

 Another trick for getting the right tiles for a small bathroom is to use glossy, metallic or mother-of-pearl finish tiles, which will enhance the space by reflecting light, giving a sense of grander proportions.

 However, don’t shy away from dark colours – a darker tile can be used effectively to add a sense of depth to a space, either throughout the room or, on walls, as a pencil line around the width of the room, which will make it look longer and wider.

 Where to tile in a small bathroom

-A small bathroom can feel unwelcoming if it's tiled from floor-to-ceiling and wall-to-wall but, to enhance the feeling of space in the room, you need to aim for as much decorative flow as possible.
+A small bathroom can feel unwelcoming and clinical if it's tiled from floor-to-ceiling and wall-to-wall but, to enhance the feeling of space in the room, you need to aim for as much decorative flow as possible.
 In other words, if the placement of the fixtures and fittings means that there will only be small gaps of painted wall between, say, a bath splashback and a basin one, it's better to tile across the length of the wall and to limit the changes in tiling levels than to interrupt the tiling.

 How to calculate how many tiles you need for a bathroom